 Asthma Treatment: Steroids and Other Anti-Inflammatory Drugs

-The key treatment for asthma are steroids and other anti-inflammatory drugs.
+The key treatments for asthma are steroids and other anti-inflammatory drugs.
 These asthma drugs both help to control asthma and prevent asthma attacks.

 Steroids and other anti-inflammatory drugs work by reducing inflammation, swelling, and mucus production in the airways of a person with asthma.
 As a result, the airways are less inflamed and less likely to react to asthma triggers, allowing people with symptoms of asthma to have better control over their condition.